AKROGIS/USGS-Topo-Processing/Update_Instructions.md

      file is short, or you have a lot of time, you can run the file as is, otherwise, you can break the file into n evenly sized chunks, where n is the number of CPUs/cores on your computer.
-Each chunk can be run concurrently in a separate DOS command window in speed up the processing.
+Each chunk can be run concurrently in a separate DOS command window to speed up the processing.
    - To run the GDAL batch script you will need to open a DOS command window, or a Windows Power Shell.
 Before you can execute the GDAL Batch script, you need to execute `SDKShell.bat` in the `GDAL` installation folder.